DavidPratten/sql-fp/README.md

-# SQL Functional Programming and/or Fixed Point
+# "SQL Functional Programming" and/or "SQL Fixed Point"